amirahzubaidi/Learning-Platform-Performance-Dashboard-In-Excel/README.md

 📊 Visualizations:

-☑️ Top Platforms by Completion Rate:
+<br>☑️ Top Platforms by Completion Rate:
 The platform with the highest completion rate is Udemy (75.10%), followed by LinkedIn Learning (75.08%).
-☑️ Average Prices per Platform:
+<br>☑️ Average Prices per Platform:
 The platform with the highest average price is Coursera ($108.04), while the lowest price is edX ($104.64).
-☑️ Enrolled Students by Percentage:
+<br>☑️ Enrolled Students by Percentage:
 The distribution of enrolled students is even among the four platforms with 25% each.
-☑️ Average Course Duration per Platform:
+<br>☑️ Average Course Duration per Platform:
 LinkedIn Learning has the longest course duration (55 hours), while Coursera has the shortest (53.3 hours).
-☑️ Top Platforms by Rating:
+<br>☑️ Top Platforms by Rating:
 The highest ratings belong to edX, Coursera, and Udemy (4.00), while LinkedIn Learning is slightly lower (3.97).
-☑️ Total Categories per Platform:
+<br>☑️ Total Categories per Platform:
 Udemy has the most number of categories (2,554), while Coursera has the least (2,466).
-☑️ Total Students per State Map:
+<br>☑️ Total Students per State Map:
 Shows the distribution of students in different states, each state's numbers range from 4.135 million to 4.346 million, Kentucky being the highest.
-☑️ Average Courses Rating per Platform:
+<br>☑️ Average Courses Rating per Platform:
 Each platform has different average ratings depending on the category, with categories like Technology tending to get higher ratings.
-☑️ States with the Highest Courses Expenses:
+<br>☑️ States with the Highest Courses Expenses:
 This graph shows the states with the highest course expenses for various categories such as AI, Data Science, and others.

+Summary :
-Summary : Overall, these platforms have their own advantages depending on user needs, such as category variety, course duration, price, or completion rate.
-Udemy and edX seem to be the superior choices for accessibility, while LinkedIn Learning and Coursera shine in terms of course duration and depth.
+<br>Overall, these platforms have their own advantages depending on user needs, such as category variety, course duration, <br>price, or completion rate.
+Udemy and edX seem to be the superior choices for accessibility, while LinkedIn Learning and <br>Coursera shine in terms of course duration and depth.

 Tools Used: Microsoft Excel